Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

-For the CPG modality $\mathcal{G}_{\text{cpg}} = (\mathcal{V}, \mathcal{E})$, we employ a Relational Graph Convolutional Network (RGCN) \cite{schlichtkrull2018modeling} to model heterogeneous program graphs with multiple edge types.
-RGCN extends GCNs by learning relation-specific weight matrices to aggregate neighborhood information.
+For the CPG view $\mathcal{G}_{\text{cpg}} = (\mathcal{V}, \mathcal{E})$, the RGCN\cite{schlichtkrull2018modeling} is used to process the heterogeneous graph structure with multiple edge types.
+RGCN is an extension of GCN that can handle heterogeneous graphs containing multiple edge types by learning independent weight matrices for different relation types to aggregate neighbor information.
 The node update rule is: